Hallda97/Hallda97.github.io/_posts/2021-10-05-How_Safe_Is_Safe_Enough.md

 </div>

 A common metric which can be used in determining the risk of such injuries is called the Head Injury Criterion or HIC.
 The Hic score is a measure of the likelihood of a head injury due to an impact.
+It is derived from the maximum acceleration experienced by the head during a very small time window.
+This is usually calculated during a test by using accelerometers placed inside the crash dummies head.

 <p align="center">
   <img src="/assets/images/HIC_Equation.PNG" width="700">